gregorispielmann/gobarber/README.md

 ---

-<p align="center"> This app is a full gym manager called Gobarber.
+<p align="center"> This app is a full barber manager called Gobarber.
 <br>
 In this challenge was built some basic funcionalities to the barber manager and clients.
 The concept was a web app to barbers control schedules made by clients.
 After we made a Mobile App (iOS Only) for the clients do schedules at the barbers.
     <br>